Quintino Bocaiuva

 Quintino Antônio Ferreira de Sousa Bocaiuva (4 December 1836 – 11 July 1912) was a Brazilian politician and writer.
-He served as Minister of Foreign Affairs of Brazil, between 1889 and 1891, and was also President of the State of Rio de Janeiro, between 1900 and 1903.
+He served as the Minister of Foreign Affairs of Brazil between 1889 and 1891.
+He was also President of the State of Rio de Janeiro, between 1900 and 1903.
 He was known for his actions during the Proclamation of the Republic.

-Bocaiuva was born in Itaguaí and then moved to São Paulo, where he started working as typographer.
-He started to study Law but dropped off the studies due economical reasons.
-As a Nativist, he adopted the name "Bocaiuva" in reference to a local kind of palm tree.
-He started as a journalist defending Republican ideas in some newspapers of Rio de Janeiro.
+Bocaiuva was born in Itaguaí and then moved to São Paulo, where he started working as a typographer.
+He started to study Law but dropped out of his studies due economic reasons.
+As a Nativist, he adopted the name "Bocaiuva", in reference to a local kind of palm tree.
+He started his career as a journalist, defending Republican ideas in some newspapers of Rio de Janeiro.

-He died in Rio de Janeiro at 75.
+He died in Rio de Janeiro at the age of 75.
 The neighborhood where he lived in the city was named after him, Quintino Bocaiuva, and is popularly known as Quintino.